-Please note that the NOT IN(%!in%) is not an inbuilt operator like the %in% operator, but we can define it using the Negate operator.
-We will see in this article that how we can define the %!in% operator and use it in the example.
+Please note that the NOT IN(%!in%) is not a built-in operator like the %in% operator, but we can define it using the Negate operator.

 x %!in% table